 An optical comparator, also known as a profile projector, is used to inspect the 2D profile of a part.
 It works by projecting a magnified silhouette of the part onto a screen.
 A transparent overlay with the part's specified dimensions and tolerances can then be placed on the screen to see if the part's profile matches.
 Optical comparators are particularly useful for inspecting features like threads, gears, and other complex profiles.

 The surface finish of a part can be critical for its performance, affecting factors like friction, wear, and sealing.
 A surface roughness tester, or profilometer, measures the texture of a surface.
 It does this by dragging a fine stylus across the surface and measuring the vertical deviations.
-The result is typically given as an Ra
+The result is typically given as an Ra (Roughness average) value, which can be compared to the specification on the drawing.

 For a customer, one of the most reliable indicators of a CNC service provider's commitment to quality is their adherence to internationally recognised quality standards.
 These certifications are not just pieces of paper; they represent a rigorous, third-party audited commitment to a robust Quality Management System (QMS).